-Once data have been read in from a text file, select Save from the File menu to save the current .msa file.
-The name of the trades file you selected in Data Source will be stored in the .msa file, but the trades themselves are stored in the trades file.
-If you have not yet selected the trades file, you will be prompted to select one or to enter a name for a new one.
+After formatting and reading in the trade data, it's a good idea to select Save from the File menu to save the current .msa file.
+The name of the trades file you selected in Data Source is stored in the .msa file, but the trades themselves are stored in the trades file.
+If you have not yet selected the trades file when saving the .msa file, you will be prompted to select one or to enter a name for a new one.
 If the market-system file has not been previously saved, you will be prompted to enter a name for the file.
 The name of the file will be shown in the title bar of the main window.

-After entering trade data for a new market system, go to the Analysis Setup window (Analysis Setup command) to enter the corresponding settings, such as whether the data represent stocks or futures, the starting account size, margin, etc. See Chapter 14, Menu Commands, Analysis Menu Commands, Setup Command.
+Once the trade data have been defined, you can go to the Analysis Setup window (Analysis Setup command) to enter the primary settings, such as whether the data represent stocks or futures, the starting account size, margin, etc. See Menu Commands, Analysis Menu Commands, Setup Command.